Sustainable Community Interventions for People Living with Dementia (SCI-Dem)

 A published protocol for the SCI-Dem review can be found here.

-A main results paper for the SCI-Dem project is expected to be published in 2021.
+A main results paper for the SCI-Dem project can be found here.

 SCI-Dem project blog